 At King’s we know that encouraging young people to participate in Physical and Outdoor Education teaches them valuable life skills and gives them opportunities to build confidence, resilience, and independence.
 It can awaken strengths within themselves as they learn firsthand the benefits, and necessity, of team-work, collaboration, and working for the benefit of all, not just self.
-The program culminates with the Year 12 Outdoor Education Camp to the Flinders Ranges where these incredible young people are tested in a safe, secure environment to challenge their intellectual, physical, and emotional limits.

 Music, Performing & Visual Arts

 At King’s, the performing and visual arts are a way to channel and grow the creative energy that lies within each individual.
 The power of voices singing with heart and the magic of young people finding expression through dance or movement is just part of our program.

 From drama and debating to modern dance, every student is encouraged to express themselves through creative mediums.
 Each year, for students in Year 6 to 12 who want a real taste of the theatre, King’s hosts a major school production.
 This allows them to highlight musical, acting and dancing talent and get a firsthand experience of ‘strutting the boards’ in the wonderful Michael Parfitt Theatre, with full sound and lighting studio.
 All Junior School students participate in the annual Nativity performance.